 Word War 2

 WW2 arrived.
 William recalled an incident.
 The city of Norwich was bombed heavily one night.
 The fire was so bad that one could see the flames from Great Ellingham!
-William was so shocked by this he accidently put his head clean through the glass of a back bedroom window at Poplar Farm!
+William was so shocked by this he accidentally put his head clean through the glass of a back bedroom window at Poplar Farm!
 Fortunately, he didn’t even get a scratch as a result.

 William also built an air-raid shelter in the back garden, which the family retreated to when the siren sounded.